wehs7661/ensemble_md/docs/simulations.rst

 3.5.
 Data analysis
 ------------------

+Note that parameters in this section are ignored by the CLI :code:`run_REXEE` and are only considered by the CLI :code:`analyze_REXEE`.

   - :code:`msm`: (Optional, Default: :code:`False`)
       Whether to build Markov state models (MSMs) for the REXEE simulation and perform relevant analysis.
   - :code:`free_energy`: (Optional, Default: :code:`False`)